Piachonkin-Alex/ElasticsearchInstallation/README.md

 }
 ```
 Restart the container and start all services.
-After that in left menu find "Stack Management" link in section "Management":
+Go to the ELK stack vrowser page and in left menu find "Stack Management" link in section "Management":
 ![](second.png)

 Here find the index pattern page: